DeepSkyForge/GraXpertSuite4PixInsight/README.md

 	- From PixInsight, select Menu SCRIPT > Feature scripts…
 	- Click Add and select folder C:/Program Files/PixInsight/src/scripts/PixGraXpert (adapt path for osMac and Linux).
 	- Click Ok and Done to finalize the installation.
-5. Run GraXpert4Pix scrpt from PrixInsight
+5. Run GraXpert4Pix script from PrixInsight
 	- From PixInsight menu SCRIPT > Utilities > GraXpert
 6. Select path to GraXpert application
 	- Path will depend on your system (refer step 1)